bloominstituteoftechnology/node-db1-project/README.md

 - Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
-  - find all customers with a particular first name.
+  - find all customers with a particular first name. select * from customers where ContactName like 'Paul %'

-  - find all customers that live in London.
+  - find all customers that live in London. select * from customers where City = 'London'

-  - find the phone number for a particular supplier (provide id, or supplier name).
+  - find the phone number for a particular supplier (provide id, or supplier name). select Phone from Suppliers where SupplierID = '1' select phone from Suppliers where SupplierName = 'Exotic Liquid'

   - find all customers in a particular postal code.
+    SELECT * FROM [Customers] where postalcode = '1010'

   - find all suppliers who have names with more than 20 characters.
+    SELECT * FROM [Suppliers] where length(suppliername) > 20

   - list customers descending by the number of orders.
+    SELECT customerID, count(*) as orders FROM [Orders] group by customerid order by orders desc

   - list orders descending by the order date.
   - list orders grouped by customer showing the number of orders per customer.
   - list orders grouped by customer's city showing number of orders per city.